Putin says seeks global anti-terrorism fight after 19 killed in Mali attack

 “I feel bruised by this atrocious act, which cannot be justified.
 No nation, no human life deserves such criminal barbarity,” said Oumar Fomba, a teacher.
 “I urge the Malian government to fight more fiercely against terrorism.”

-In a speech on the sidelines of a summit with Asian nations in Malaysia, U.S. President Barack Obama described the raid as “another awful reminder of the scourge of terrorism”.
+In a speech on the sidelines of a summit with Asian nations in Malaysia, U.S. President Barack Obama described the raid in Mali as “another awful reminder of the scourge of terrorism”.

-“This barbarity only stiffens our resolve ...
-We will stand with the people of Mali as they work to rid their country of terrorists and strengthen their democracy,” he said.
+“Once again, this barbarity only stiffens our resolve to meet this challenge.
+We will stand with the people of Mali as they work to rid their country of terrorists and strengthen their democracy.
+With allies and partners, the United States will be relentless.”

-The attack was another jolting setback for France, which has stationed 3,500 troops in northern Mali to try to restore stability after a rebellion in 2012 by ethnic Tuaregs that was later hijacked by jihadists linked to al Qaeda.
+The attack was another jolting setback for France after the shock of the Paris carnage.
+France has stationed 3,500 troops in northern Mali to try to restore stability after a rebellion in 2012 by ethnic Tuaregs that was later hijacked by jihadists linked to al Qaeda.

 “We (France) have proved to be as blind as the Malian elite.
 Nothing changes in Mali.
 The elite continues to act like it always has, as does the international community,” said Laurent Bigot, former undersecretary in charge of West Africa at France’s foreign ministry, alluding to U.N. peacekeepers.